-Civil Clauses of research institutions help to guide scientists and science institutions towards peaceful research, towards a commitment for a world without war, and especially without nuclear weapons.
+A civil clause of research institutions helps to guide scientists and science institutions towards peaceful research, towards a commitment for a world without war, and especially without nuclear weapons.
 The discussion on scientific projects must be performed openly, identifying advantages as well as risks, so that everybody is aware of potential consequences and applications.
-Ethical principles must be part of the education process and be considered as an important part of a universal scientist, in accordance with the words of Major-General E.-P. Nares [5] at the opening of the TU Berlin, where he argued that every scientist must ask not only "Can I do a good job?" but also: "Will it be put to good use?" and he continued saying: And remember that Society is not one nation nor one class of men, but is the whole world and all men and nations in it.
+Ethics principles must be part of the education process and be considered as an important part of a universal scientist, in accordance with the words of the Major-General E.-P. Nares [5] at the opening of the TU Berlin, where he argued that every scientist must ask not only "Can I do a good job?" but also: "Will it be put to good use?" and he continued saying: And remember that Society is not one nation nor one class of men, but is the whole world and all men and nations in it.

 Civilian scientific projects should have clear international, peacekeeping, bridge-building aspects and all results must be made available to the public in an open-access way.
-In applications for new projects, these aspects should be spelled out clearly as advantages, and risks of bad applications should be considered and evaluated.
+In applications for new projects, these aspects should be spelled out clearly as advantages, and risks of application for the bad should be considered and evaluated.
 Openness, transparency and internationality are essential, in contrast to secrecy and restriction of access.
-It must be obligatory that projects are followed from an external, historical and societal perspective under the premise of peaceful research, and necessary resources and scientific positions for doing so must be created.
+It must be obligatory that projects are followed from an outside, historical and societal perspective under the premise of peaceful research, and necessary resources and scientific positions for doing so must be created.

-We call upon our scientific colleagues and the scientific community the application of scientific results, as part of Good Scientific Practice,
+We call upon our scientific colleagues and the scientific community

-- to work for using scientific results obtained in public universities and research institutions are used only for peaceful means and for the benefit of humanity, excluding research which supports wars, - to take responsibility not only for good scientific research and education but also for

-- to speak out publicly when scientific results are applied and used for non-peaceful purposes, - to commit to ethical principles even under the pressure of limited financial funding, - to maintain the strict separation of civilian and military research, - to uphold the spirit of the CERN Convention to have no concern with work for military requirements as a basic principle of Science For Peace.
+- to ensure that scientific results obtained in public universities and research institutions are used only for peaceful means and for the benefit of humanity (excluding research which supports wars) - to take responsibility not only of good scientific research and education but also for the application of scientific results (part of Good Scientific Practice) - to speak out publicly when scientific results are applied and used for non-peaceful means - · to commit to ethical principles even under the pressure of limited financial funding - to keep the strict separation of civilian and military research - to uphold the spirit of the CERN convention to have no concern with work for military requirements as a base principle of Science For Peace

-7 Conclusions
+6 Conclusions

 The discussion about military research in civilian research institutions and public universities has been fueled by the White Paper and the ReArm Europe Plan/Readiness 2030 of the EU commission, as well as position papers by the German governments and the new coalition agreement in Germany.
-The new proclaimed goal of NATO countries to increase significantly military spending raises the question of financial consequences for civilian non-military spending.
+The new proclaimed goal of NATO countries to significantly increase the military spending raises the question of financial consequences for civilian non-military spendings.

-In this context the proposal to open civilian research institutions to military research and explicitly support dual-use research is becoming a major threat to universal, peaceful and international research, even at national institutions.
+In this context the proposal to open civilian research institutions also for military research and explicitly supporting dual-use research is becoming a major threat for universal, peaceful and international research, even at national institutions.
 In Germany the discussion whether the so-called Civil Clauses at universities and research centers are still adequate was picked up by the DESY directorate in 2024, which immediately resulted in a petition to keep the purely civilian focus of the institute.

-The Science4Peace Forum has initiated a detailed and scientific discussion this topic with a panel discussion of relevant experts in 2024, and this writeup summarizes the many arguments for keeping a strict separation of civilian and military research, while acknowledging that sometimes this separation might be difficult.
+The Science4Peace Forum has initiated a detailed and scientific discussion this topic with a panel discussion of qualified experts in 2024, and this writeup summarizes the many arguments for keeping a strict separation of civilian from military research, while knowing that sometimes this separation might be difficult.